 Right around the third or fourth grade – or both, if you’re especially *cough* lucky – kids hit a milestone.
 No, it isn’t turning double-digits in age, or going from being the little fish in the school hallways to officially being in “upper elementary.”
 This is a different rite of passage, one that involves a plastic instrument and a sudden gleeful dedication to playing it.
 Loudly.
 Relentlessly.

-It’s recorder season, bitches.
+It’s recorder season, parents.

 What’s worse, it’s a novelty – their first time with their very own instrument, how thrilling haha – so they whip it out at every chance they get.
-For the first few days, anyway, your home is filled with warbling renditions of “Hot Cross Buns” and “Annie Gave Me Apples” and “Mary Had a Little Lamb” or sometimes just random blowing through the thing to see what sounds come out because kids are assholes (I mean … curious.
+For the first few days, anyway, your home is filled with warbling renditions of “Hot Cross Buns” and “Annie Gave Me Apples” and “Mary Had a Little Lamb” or sometimes just random blowing through the thing to see what sounds come out because kids are jerks (I mean … curious.
 Kids are curious).
-They tootle that thing on a loop, man.
+They tootle that recorder on a loop, man.

 I’m practicing, they say.
 My teacher told me I should, they say.

 And how can any conscientious parent argue with that?
 It is literally a school assignment.
 They brought it home under instruction to “practice” until they master the songs or until their parents’ sanity has eroded to shreds, whichever comes first.
-It’s not like we can say, “Stop obediently completing your lessons and put that shit away!”
+It’s not like we can say, “Stop obediently completing your lessons and put that crap away!”
 Because while it may be torturous and grating and bothersome, it’s still homework.
 And as much time as we spend droning on in our parental way about the importance of doing homework, we can’t very well backpedal on this one.
 (Unfortunately.)

 Of course, when only one of your children has a recorder, it’s automatically the coolest thing on the face of the planet and the other children want to play it.
 Badly.
 As though it’s some magical flute whose notes will produce a sparkling horde of candy-farting unicorns.
 This results in huge fights about whose turn it is to play, and who’s getting spit all over it, and endless explanations about how this is a special school thing and that it needs to be kept in a safe place, and the realization that they failed to listen to said explanations because they keep sneaking the damn thing out of their sibling’s backpack to play it.
 (Apparently small children don’t get that you can’t exactly play a screechy recorder unnoticed.)
 This almost always happens at the crack of dawn, because doesn’t every unpleasant parenting surprise?